skienzmatishun/rippreport/content/p/quid-pro-quo/index.md

 date: 2015-01-12
 description: Quid Pro Quo
 thumbnail: img/quid-pro-quo.png
-summary: "For ten years I have been active in politics in Fairhope, as a concerned citizen, with no political ambitions.
+summary: For ten years I have been active in politics in Fairhope, as a concerned citizen, with no political ambitions.
 Countless times I have attended city council meetings requesting information about council or city actions that affect our community, many others have done the same.
-Not once has the council or the Mayor ever responded, silence is always the answer."
+Not once has the council or the Mayor ever responded, silence is always the answer.
 tags:
 - archive
 - historical